MorphoCloud/SlicerMorphoDepot/README.md

 1. Install [git command line tools for your operating system](https://git-scm.com/downloads).
 3. Install [GitHub CLI for your operating system.](https://cli.github.com/).
 4. Register an account on GitHub.com, if you don't already have one.
-5. On the computer you are planning to use the MorphoDepot, login to GitHub from the **terminal window** of your OS by giving this command: `gh auth login`.
-Make sure you follow the instructions all the way through, which involves the user pasting and 8-digit code (XXXX-YYYY) into the browser window, and authorizing GitHub.
-Make sure you have seen **"Congratulations, you're all set!"**, in your browser window (if not, you need to repeat the steps).
+5. On the computer you are planning to use the MorphoDepot, login to GitHub from the **terminal window** by giving this command: `gh auth login`.
+Make sure you follow the instructions all the way through, which involves the user pasting an 8-digit code (XXXX-YYYY) into the browser window, and authorizing GitHub.
+Make sure you have seen **"Congratulations, you're all set!"** in your browser window (if not, you need to repeat the steps).
 6. Install and start using the MorphoDepot Slicer extension.

 ## MorphoDepot Personas